kaihendry/dabase.com/content/blog/youtube-kids.md

 There doesn't seem a good way to monitor what they watch on YT kids, at least we don't where to see it.

-For example when I goto https://www.youtubekids.com/settings [I can clear watch history, but I cannot see the Watch history](https://s.natalian.org/2023-04-05/ava.png)
+For example when I goto https://www.youtubekids.com/settings I can clear watch history, but I cannot see the Watch history.

+**Note: You’ll need to use your child’s device to review their watch history.** is the advice from https://support.google.com/youtubekids/answer/6172308 but often we do not have access to the kids iPad and **Watch it again** often feels broken.

 ## Two choices from Google